annedranowski/shebang/src/pages/projects.md

 # Projects

-Brief blurb about what you’re building, then sections: Brief blurb about what you’re building, then sections: Brief blurb about what you’re building, then sections:
+Brief blurb about what you’re building, then sections:

-## Portfolio Transformer for FX Hedging
+## Portfolio Transformer

-One‑liner + bullets, links, screenshots.
+We implemented a Time2Vec + Transformer forecasting model to generate FX hedge strategies

 ## Knot Recognition (CNN/ViT)

-What it does, data, results, repo link.
+We built Vanilla, CNN, and ViT pipelines to count knot crossings

+## Car Consumption and Taxation

+We experimented on IRS + household survey data to measure behavioral response to tax regimes and recommend policy changes